Thutmose (prince): Early life

-Life
+Career

-Prince Thutmose served as a priest of Ptah in ancient Memphis.
+Prince Thutmose served as a high priest of Ptah in ancient Memphis.
 His full royal titles were "Crown Prince, Overseer of the Priests of Upper and Lower Egypt, High Priest of Ptah in Memphis and Sm-priest (of Ptah)."

 He is known from a relatively small number of objects.
 A small schist statuette in the Louvre Museum shows the prince as a miller and another small schist statue in Berlin depicts him as a mummy lying on a bier.
 The miller statuette is inscribed on three sides with this text: